ingridscience

 Materials

 • pipe cleaner, cut to an appropriate length for a bracelet (allowing for twisting the ends together) one for each student.
-It time, bend the ends over to avoid scratching skin with the cut end
+If time, bend the ends over to avoid scratching skin with the cut end

 • worksheet (attached and pictured), or other place that students can find the stage of the water cycle that corresponds to each bead colour/shape